 Installing a barrel requires a few specialized tools, but is not a difficult process.
 I have put together an easy to use visual guide to assist you with the installation of your barrel.
 If you like what you see, be sure to visit the blog!

 This guide is for visual reference only.
-A AR15 barrel assembly should be installed by a qualified gunsmith to ensure no damage to rifle components occurs.
-If you are a novice and unsure as to how to proceed, please take your individual components to a gunsmith for installation and test fire.
+An AR15 barrel assembly should be installed by a qualified gunsmith to ensure no damage to rifle components occurs.
+If you are a novice and unsure as to how to proceed, please take your components to a gunsmith for installation and test fire.

 Gathering the appropriate tools: Snap Ring Pliers (in blue), Armorers Wrench and Torque Wrench, Aeroshell 33 MS grease, and Receiver Clamp

 Our first step is to attach the delta ring, weld spring, and snap ring to the barrel nut.

 Place the weld spring inside the delta ring and align the gaps.

 Place the delta ring and weld spring on to the barrel nut as shown.
 The wide end of the delta ring with the weld spring faces outward.